aws-solutions-library-samples/guidance-for-aws-sustainability-insights-framework-cli/README.md

+# ⚠️ Deprecation Warning
+This repository is no longer maintained as of July 2026.

 sif-cli
 =================
 **The SIF Command Line Interface (sif-cli)** is an open-source tool that empowers you to interact with SIF components through commands in your command-line shell.
 With minimal configuration, `sif-cli` simplifies many of the complexities associated with managing SIF.
 Additionally, it incorporates various functionalities to ensure compatibility between your deployed version and the latest release of SIF.